ibm-cloud-docs/codeengine/troubleshoot-build.md

 [...]
 ```
 {: screen}

-Alternatively, if `kubectl` is available, you can run the command from the status reason.

 The error text is different based on what went wrong.
 The following table describes error text and potential root causes for this scenario.